-It is possible to overdose a cat with Benadryl.
-If you’ve given them the correct dosage to your feline, then don’t give them any more even if it doesn’t appear to be having any effect.
-Dosage is dependant on the animal’s age, size and weight.
+You must understand the correct dose because it is possible to overdose a cat with Benadryl.
+If you’ve given them the correct dosage to your feline, then don’t give them any more, even if it doesn’t appear to be having any effect.
+Dosage is dependent on the animal’s age, size and weight.
 Speak to your vet if you’re in any doubt.

 The general recommendation is 1mg per pound in weight, given up to three times daily.

-Benadryl comes in a number of forms.
-Liquid Benadryl is easiest to measure out into the correct dose but some cats find it bitter tasting and it might be harder to get them to swallow it.
-If you use a syringe to administer it, then remember to do it to the side of the tongue rather than straight down the throat as you could cause the cat to aspirate.
+Benadryl comes in several forms.
+Liquid Benadryl is easiest to measure out into the correct dose, but some cats find it bitter tasting, and it might be harder to get them to swallow it.
+If you use a syringe to administer it, then remember to do it to the side of the tongue rather than straight down the throat, as you could cause the cat to aspirate.

 Alternatives to Medicine to Calm Cats for Travel